Capital Games and Growth Equilibria: Capital Games

 For brevity we will denote capital games by $(N,W,A,x,f)$ and assume the game duration is equal for all players who act simultaneously and receive their payoffs simultaneously, so the duration is a constant normalized to 1.
 We will therefore also use the shorthand $f_i(x_i(a), w_i)$ for capital dynamics.

 We will assume that the capital dynamics of all players are linearizable, meaning that a dynamics linearization exists for each of them.
 Many different linearizable capital dynamics are possible.
-The two simplest dynamics are additive dynamics $f_i(x_i(a), w_i) = x_i(a) - w_i$ and multiplicative dynamics $f_i(x_i(a), w_i) = \frac{x_i(a)}{w_i}$.
+The two simplest dynamics are additive dynamics $f_i(x_i(a), w_i) = x_i(a) - w_i$ and multiplicative dynamics $f_i(x_i(a), w_i) = \frac{x_i(a)}{w_i}$, as we saw with the PGM coin flip.
 For additive dynamics $v_i(x)=x$ is a linearization because $f_i$ is already a linear function.
 For multiplicative dynamics, $v_i(x) = \ln x$ is a linearization because $\ln \frac{x_i(a)}{w_i} = \ln x_i(a) - \ln w_i$, which is defined for all positive capital games.

 \begin{definition}[Positive Capital Game] A capital game $(N, W, A, x, f)$ is positive if $w_i > 0$ and $x_i(a) > 0$ for players $i$ and action profiles $a$. \end{definition}